Progressive Cross-Stream Cooperation in Spatial and Temporal Domain for Action Localization: Action Detection Model in Spatial Domain

 \subsection{PCSC Overview}

-The overview of our PCSC model (i.e., the frame-level detection model) is given in Fig.~\ref{fig:Overview}.
-As shown in Fig.~\ref{fig:Overview}(a), our PCSC is composed of a set of ``stages".
-Each stage refers to one round of cross-stream cooperation, in which the features and region proposals from one stream will help improve action localization performance for another stream.
+The overview of our PCSC method (\textit{i.e.}, the frame-level detection method) is provided in Fig.~\ref{fig:Overview}.
+As shown in Fig.~\ref{fig:Overview} (a), our PCSC is composed of a set of ``stages".
+Each stage refers to one round of cross-stream cooperation process, in which the features and region proposals from one stream will help improve action localization performance for another stream.
 Specifically, each stage comprises of two cooperation modules and a detection head module.
 Our \textbf{detection head} module is a standard one, which consists of several layers for region classification and regression.

 The two cooperation modules include region-proposal-level cooperation and feature-level cooperation, which are introduced in details in Section~\ref{subsec:boxes} and Section~\ref{subsec:feats}, respectively.
 For region-proposal-level cooperation, the detection results from one stream (e.g, the RGB stream) are used as the additional region proposals, which are combined with the region proposals from the other stream (e.g, the flow stream) to refine the region proposals and improve the action localization results.
-Based on the refined region proposals, we also perform feature-level cooperation by first extracting RGB/flow features from these ROIs and refine these RGB/flow features via a message-passing module shown in Fig.~\ref{fig:Overview}(b), and Fig.~\ref{fig:Overview}(c), which will be introduced in Section~\ref{subsec:feats}.
+Based on the refined region proposals, we also perform feature-level cooperation by first extracting RGB/flow features from these ROIs and then refining these RGB/flow features via a message-passing module shown in Fig.~\ref{fig:Overview} (b), and Fig.~\ref{fig:Overview} (c), which will be introduced in Section~\ref{subsec:feats}.
 The refined ROI features in turn lead to better region classification and regression results in the detection head module, which benefits the subsequent action localization process in the next stage.
 By performing the aforementioned processes for multiple rounds, we can progressively improve the action detection results.
 The whole network is trained in an end-to-end fashion by minimizing the overall loss, which is the summation of the losses from all stages.

-After performing frame-level action detection, our approach links the per-frame detection results to form action tubes, in which the temporal boundary is further refined by using our proposed class-specific actionness detectors.
-The details are provides in Section ~\ref{subsec:tube}.
+After performing frame-level action detection, our approach links the per-frame detection results to form action tubes, in which the temporal boundary is further refined by using our proposed temporal boundary refinement module.
+The details are provides in Section ~\ref{sec:tube}.